GoogleCloudPlatform/cloud-hackathons/hacks/bq-dwh/solutions.md

 ### Notes & Guidance

-This should be trivial as well, from the Monitoring tab of the Cloud Composer environment you can find the Failed DAG runs metric and create an alert from it by filling in the provided details.
+This should be trivial as well, from the _Monitoring_ tab of the Cloud Composer environment you can find the _Failed DAG runs_ chart and create an alert from it by filling in the provided details.
+Alternative is to go to the Cloud Monitoring screen and create a new chart based on the metric `Cloud Composer Workflow->Workflow->Workflow Runs` with a filter for `state = failed` and then save it in a dashboard.
+Once the chart is available in the dashboard, you can create the alert the same way as for the pre-defined _Failed DAG runs_ from the _Monitoring_ tab of the environment.